 WARNING: The fuel system may be under pressure.
-If you hear a hissing sound near the fuel filler door (Easy FuelTM "no cap" fuel system), do not refuel until the sound stops.
-Otherwise, fuel may spray out, which could cause serious personal injury.
+If the fuel filler cap is venting vapor or if you hear a hissing sound, wait until it stops before completely removing the fuel filler cap.
+Otherwise, fuel may spray out and injure you or others.